 - The different analysis methods are demonstrated using a tutorial dataset, and the risk assessment is carried out using GIS software tools.

-- You will analyse economic and population risk, and evaluate the risk level.
-Various risk reduction alternatives are defined, and updated hazard maps, assets information and vulnerability information reflecting the consequences of these alternatives are used to re-analyse the risk.
-Cost benefit analysis is carried out to define which alternative is best, and reviewed in a stakeholder workshop.
+- You will analyse economic and population risk and evaluate the risk level.
+Various risk reduction alternatives are defined, and updated hazard maps, asset information and vulnerability information reflecting the consequences of these alternatives are used to re-analyse the risk.
+Cost-benefit analysis is carried out to define which alternative is best and reviewed in a stakeholder workshop.

 - Several possible future scenarios in terms of climate change, land use change and population change are considered, and risk is calculated for various future years.
 Optimal combinations of alternatives & scenarios will be designed.